Amy Allen (songwriter)

-Allen was nominated for the first ever Grammy Award for Songwriter of the Year at the 65th Annual Grammy Awards for her work on releases by King Princess, Alexander 23, Lizzo, Harry Styles, Charli XCX and Sabrina Carpenter.
-On the same ceremony, she received the award for Album of the Year thanks to her contribution on Styles' Harry's House.
+Allen was nominated for the inaugural Songwriter of the Year award at the 65th Annual Grammy Awards for her work on releases by King Princess, Alexander 23, Lizzo, Charli XCX, Carpenter and Styles.
+At the same ceremony, she won Album of the Year for her contribution to the latter's Harry's House (2022).
+She received the award for Songwriter of the Year, Non-Classical at the 67th Annual Grammy Awards for her work on releases by Leon Bridges, Carpenter, Koe Wetzel, Jessie Murph, McRae, Olivia Rodrigo, and Justin Timberlake.

 Early life and education

-Amy Allen grew up in Windham, Maine with her parents and two sisters.
-While in elementary school, Allen played bass in her sister's band Jerks of Grass, and as a teenager, she played folk and bluegrass music at bars and pubs.
-Allen attended Boston College and later graduated from Berklee College of Music in Boston.
+Amy Allen grew up in Windham, Maine northwest of Portland, with her two sisters.
+While in elementary school, she played bass in her sister's band Jerks of Grass.
+As a teenager, she played folk and bluegrass music at bars and pubs.
+Amy Allen attended Boston College in Chestnut Hill, Massachusetts and later graduated from Berklee College of Music in Boston.
 While at Berklee, Allen was taught by singer and producer Kara DioGuardi.

 Career

 In 2015, Allen was featured in Teen Vogue, after releasing two solo EPs.
-Allen began her career by working on a number of solo projects and formed Amy & The Engine, a four-piece indie pop rock group, before relocating to New York for a year.
+She began her career by working on a number of solo projects and formed Amy & The Engine, a four-piece indie pop rock group, before moving to New York City for a year.
 The band released their first single "Last Forever" on February 14, 2015.
 TandeMania, their debut EP, was released on September 22, 2016.

-Amy & The Engine announced their EP Get Me Outta Here! in 2017 and an East Coast tour in the summer of 2017 and a US tour in 2018.
+Amy & The Engine announced their EP Get Me Outta Here! in 2017 and an East Coast tour in the summer of 2017 and a U.S. tour in 2018.
 Allen described the sound of Get Me Outta Here! as being "a bit darker and heavier than the first".
 Amy & The Engine released the EP's lead single "Chasing Jenny" in January 2017.
-Allen relocated to Los Angeles in November 2017, where she began collaborating with Scott Harris and eventually signed to Artist Publishing Group.
+Going to Los Angeles in November 2017, she began collaborating with Scott Harris and eventually signed to Artist Publishing Group.
 Allen subsequently began writing and producing music with other singers, including Glades and JELLO.